 IPC aims to develop international mindedness and encourages personal learning through the development of eight personal goals: enquiry, resilience, morality, communication, thoughtfulness, cooperation, respect and adaptability.
 IPC personal goals are built into the learning tasks within each unit with the aim that, through the development of these qualities, children grow more comfortable in the ever changing context of life.

 The IPC provides an impressive support system for its schools to allow the teachers to create the best possible learning environment for the pupils.

 For more information please check the IPC website.

 In September 2020 we began using the mathematics scheme ‘Maths No Problem’.
 The scheme is based on the world-renowned Singapore approach to Maths and was the first scheme to be recognised by the Department of Education in England.
 The scheme ensures that there is a strong conceptual understanding of maths as opposed to rote learning of facts.
 Maths No Problem utilises research from educational psychologists Jerome Bruner and Richard Skemp.
-Learning begins with concrete resources such as place value discs and Cuisenaire rods, then, after plentiful hands-on experience moves to pictorial representations such as a diagram of a problem and finally to abstract representations, for example, 3 + 4 = 7.
+Learning begins with concrete resources.
+After plentiful hands-on experience, this moves to pictorial representations such as a diagram of a problem and finally to abstract representations, for example, 3 + 4 = 7.
 This is called the CPA approach.

 You can watch some videos of Dr. Yeap explaining some of the methods and strategies of Maths No Problem here.